 The insurtech company utilises advanced technology and various data sources, such as telematics and sensors, to offer insurance products at competitive rates.

 Ingeniously, Zego offers fleet businesses usage-based insurance (UBI) – a flexible and cost-effective form of coverage meaning you are only insured when on the road.
 This pay-as-you-go method is typically controlled by using real-time tracking data via mobile apps.
 These policies can be bought and put into effect in under a month, or sometimes as little as week, saving a business time and money.

 Since Zego’s inception in 2016, the British startup has secured a European license and provided over 17 million insurance policies, covering more than 200,000 vehicles in five different countries.

-Created in 2016, iptiQ is a digital startup backed by Swiss Re designed to deliver personalised insurance through a B2B2C model.
-Using the power of cloud-based applications, behavioural science, and real-time data, iptiQ works to make buying insurance easier and more transparent.
+Created in 2016, iptiQis a digital startup backed by Swiss Re designed to deliver personalised insurance through a B2B2C model.
+Using the power of cloud-based applications, behavioural science, and real-time data, iptiQ insurance firms works to make buying insurance easier and more transparent.
 The startup provides insurance by working with various partners, enabling iptiQ to deliver digital insurance via trusted brands without traditional insurers having to develop their own digital infrastructure.

 IptiQ has found success by using a consumer self-service model, that allows the customer to modify their insurance policy quickly.
 By working with a diverse range of partners, including retail, banking, and non-financial companies with valuable customer data, iptiQ is able to cross-sell insurance – providing a tailored all-round service directed at the modern consumer.
-The company is now active in 10 countries and has more than 475,000 policyholders.
+With a head office for iptiQ UK in the city of London, the company is now active in 10 countries and has more than 475,000 policyholders.

 The Impact of Covid-19